Angelinamurdock/Project_2/README.md

 <br> **Date**: March 2025

 ## Overview
-In this project we created an ETL pipreline to transform the data from the `crowdfunding.xlsx` sheet and the `contacts.xlsx` sheet.
+In this project we created an ETL pipeline to transform the data from the `crowdfunding.xlsx` sheet and the `contacts.xlsx` sheet.

 ## Table of contents
 - [Overview](#overview)